E2-PhD-Council/ThesisTemplate/README.md

 Whenever there is a release in the github repo, we will update the overleaf template.

-## Usage
-The main file of the thesis is `Thesis.tex`, which initiate the template files.
-No changes should be made to this file, it is just for easy access.
+### Template structure

 The only files that should be changed are contained within the folder `YourThesis`.

 When creating a new thesis, start with `YourThesis/Config.tex` to set up all the general information.

-TODO: More thorough intro, also see issues for things to add.
+There are two targets for the template:

+### Cover mock-up

+When the thesis is sent for print, the printing service will replace the cover you submit and instead extract info such as name and title and construct their own cover.

+### Thesis

+The main file of the thesis is `Thesis.tex`, which initiates the template files.
+No changes should be made to this file, it is just for easy access.

-### Versioning
+## Versioning

 We will strive to follow a [semver](https://semver.org/) policy by changing major versions whenever breaking changes occur.